muritane/coordination-architecture/money.md

 That loss is not moral.
 It is architectural.

-And once money is the only remaining protocol, the relationship has already ended—it simply has not exited yet.
+And once money is the only remaining protocol,
+the relationship has already ended —
+it simply has not exited yet.